joangrigorov/uva-re-2016/Week-4/assignments.md

 ### 7. Forum/discussion board
 **Goal:** Information should be easily accessible to all students

-Although this is not a critical requirement, it's a good idea to have an easy way for student-to-student and teacher-to-student communicatio.
+Although this is not a critical requirement, it's a good idea to have an easy way for student-to-student and teacher-to-student communication.

 **Theory:** See [8]